-Exclu: G4 has ordered a high-stakes documentary-style reality show that follows a bomb-disposal squad in Afghanistan.
+G4 has ordered a high-stakes reality show that follows a bomb-disposal squad in Afghanistan.

-The show's producers (unrelated to the team behind the film) secured a special agreement with the U.S. Navy to follow an Explosive Ordnance Disposal (EOD) unit.
-The show will cover the unit's training sessions in the States and its deployment for several months in Afghanistan.
+The show will take viewers behind the scenes of a U.S. Navy Explosive Ordnance Disposal (EOD) unit, starting with training sessions in the States and then during its deployment for several months in Afghan¬istan.

 "There is simply no way to comprehend the incredible amount of pressure and split-second decisionmaking these individuals must undertake in the worst possible physical conditions without riding along with them as our cameras will do," G4 president Neal Tiles said.
 "This is a rare opportunity to showcase the work of the courageous men and women on the front lines and share with our viewers all the real-life drama, teamwork, danger and triumph that goes along with this specialized job."

-The show squarely appeals to the network’s young male demographic, combining technology and good old-fashioned blowing stuff up.
-Yet the serious tone and life-and-death stakes is new for the network best known for such lighter fare as "Attack of the Show" and "Ninja Warrior."
+The show squarely appeals to the network's young-male demographic, combining technology and good old-fashioned blowing stuff up.
+But the serious tone and life-and-death stakes are new for the network best known for such lighter fare as "Attack of the Show" and "Ninja Warrior."
 The "Cops"-style reality show "Campus PD" comes closest, but arresting intoxicated college students is a far cry from dismantling bombs.

-Tiles, who counts the acclaimed "Hurt Locker" as his favorite film last year, says the network’s young male brand gives license to explore many different genres.
-But he adds G4 isn’t making a hard lunge into the "deadliest jobs" territory that’s characterized trends at Discovery Channel and other networks.
+Tiles, who counts "Hurt Locker" as his favorite film last year, said the network's young-male brand gives license to explore many genres.
+But he added that G4 isn't making a hard lunge into the "deadliest jobs" territory that has characterized trends at Discovery Channel and other networks.

-The show will be produced by Big Fish Entertainment with Doug DePriest and Dan Cesareo as executive producers.
-The production has an agreement with the Navy to shoot the program, though the military, the network says, will not have creative control.
-"Bomb Patrol" will premiere next spring.
+The show will be produced by Big Fish Entertainment with Doug DePriest and Dan Cesareo executive producing.
+The production has a special agreement with the Navy to shoot "Bomb Patrol," but the network said the military will not have creative control.

 - MOST SHARED